A people-first perspective

 - Education: Sustained, pervasive education around issues of race, ethnicity, unconscious bias and inclusion for everyone in engineering – students, faculty and staff – within one year.

-- New Center: Evolving the role of our Center for Engineering Diversity and Outreach (CEDO), the Office of Culture, Community and Equity (OCCE) will establish a new structure which will work horizontally across all our pillars and units to ensure the work is not siloed and provides resources for the students (current and prospective), staff and faculty behind our research, education and culture.
+- New Center: Evolving the role of our Center for Engineering Diversity and Outreach (CEDO), the Office of Culture, Community and Equity (OCCE) will establish a new structure that will work horizontally across all our pillars and units to ensure the work is not siloed and provides resources for the students (current and prospective), staff and faculty behind our research, education and culture.

 DEI Strategic Plan

 When the University launched its five-year strategic plan, as engineers we took the time to evaluate the how and why behind DEI.
 Through it, we identified the major challenges and obstacles and learned how to clear a better path through them.
 These initiatives are foundational to lasting change and will build a framework to allow us to become more effective in our efforts to address other critical matters, such as sexual misconduct, accessibility, harassment and more.

 Review Michigan Engineering’s reports from the five-year strategic plan.

 Thought leaders present data, perspective and context to issues surrounding diversity, equity and inclusion in academia and beyond.